List of characters in the Mahabharata: Ramopakhyana characters

 The Mahabharata also contains an abridged retelling of the Ramayana, known as Ramopakhyana.
 Therefore, Rama, Sita, Lakshmana, Ravana and other characters of the Ramayana also appear in the Mahabharata.

 Rochamana

-Rochamana was Kshatriya king of Aswamedha kingdom.
+Rochamana was the kshatriya king of the Ashvamedha kingdom.
 He was a warrior on the side of Pandavas and killed by Karna in the Kurukshetra war.

 Ruru

 Ruru was a rishi (sage) of the epic Mahabharata.
 He was the son of Pramati and Ghritachi, the celestial dancer and a descendant of Bhrigu.
 Ruru married Pramadvara, foster-daughter of sage Sthulakesha.
 He was the father of Sunaka.

 S

 Sakradeva

-He was son of King Srutayudha and Queen Sakrayani of Kalinga.
+He was son of King Shrutayudha and Queen Sakrayani of Kalinga.
 He was the yuvaraja (crown prince) of Kalinga.
 He was killed by Bhima on the second day of war along with many soldiers, and two generals, Satya and Satyadeva.